zebrunner/community-edition/docs/config-guide.md

 ### Configure sonarqube base URL

 This will serve static context(such as images, links, etc) for pull/merge requests decoration.
 Follow the below steps to configure your server base URL:

    * Add your SonarQube server under **Administration > Configuration > General Settings > Server base URL**
    ![Alt text](https://github.com/qaprosoft/qps-infra/blob/develop/docs/img/SonarBaseUrlConfig.png?raw=true "SonarBaseUrlConfig")
-   > Tip: If you are missing images in your decorated pull/merge request it is probally due to this step being skipped or the sonarqube server is unavailable at that momment.
+   > Tip: If you are missing images in your decorated pull/merge request it is probably due to configuration issues or the sonarqube server is not available now.

 ## Support Channel